 Tip: Don’t just use the default settings; work those sliders!
 In the text palette, you’ve got six sliders to fine-tune the exact look you want for your text.
 Cuz who doesn’t love a lotta control?

-Make a text mask without breaking a sweat
+Make a text mask

 You’re probably seeing this effect pretty much everywhere, and yes grasshopper, with PicMonkey you can pull off this high-end look by following our step-by-step tutorial.

 Tip: The image that you want to fill the text should be roughly as large as your finished product, otherwise you may lose quality by stretching it.

 Add text to a simple color background

 Ah, inspirational quote memes.
 How did humanity share wisdom before?
 The best background for your favorite quote might just be a simple color, especially if you want the words to pop.
 We’ve got a bunch of inspiration and tips to help you be the PicMonkeyer you wish to see in the world.

 Tip: Don’t go too crazy with a ton of different fonts on the same graphic; one or two usually does the job.
 And you know about font pairing, right?